Team Leaders Interview Questions and Answers

 Showing the right direction to the candidate is the most difficult part.
 Leaders should be assertive before providing guidelines to the candidates.
 A manager is someone who simply follows the job objectives and business goals.
 A leader is responsible for influencing the team members positively by motivating them.
 The leader should be a strong communicator and they should understand the two-way nature of communication to nurture good ideas from employees regularly.

-- Improper communication skills and team management skills
+- Incorrect communication skills and team management

-- Improper selection of leadership style
+- Unskillful choice of leadership style.

 Tips mentioned below will help you to conduct a code review efficiently: